I'm Into You: Chart performance

 "I'm Into You" debuted at number 72 on the US Billboard Hot 100 chart for the issue dated May 21, 2011.
 It eventually reached a peak of 41 on August 21, 2011, and stayed on the chart for total of 13 weeks.
 Thus it became Lopez's sixteenth top-forty song on the chart.
 "I'm Into You" debuted at number 36 on the US Pop Songs chart for the issue dated July 9, 2011.
 The next week the single jumped to number 31 and eventually reached its peak of 19 on August 12, 2011.
 "I'm Into You" entered the US Hot Dance Club Songs chart at number 31 for the issue dated June 4, 2011.
 The next week it rose to number 19 and eventually topped the chart for the issue dated July 23, 2011; the single stayed on the chart for total of 11 weeks.
 "I'm Into You" was certified gold by the Recording Industry Association of America (RIAA) for selling more than 500,000 digital copies.
 The song entered the Canadian Hot 100 chart at number 61 on April 23, 2011, but the next week it fell off the chart.
 On May 21, 2011, it re-entered the chart at number 79 and eventually reached a peak of 55.
 It was certified gold by Music Canada after 40,000 downloads of the song were sold.

 In Australia, "I'm Into You" debuted at number 47 on the singles chart.
 The next week the song reached its peak of 45 and stayed on the chart for total of four weeks.
 It was more successful in South Korea where it reached number six on the International Gaon Chart with sales of 28,539 digital copies for the week.
 In Europe, "I'm Into You" reached the top-ten in nine countries.
 The single debuted at number 40 on the UK Singles Chart on May 14, 2011.
 After five weeks on the chart it reached its peak at number nine on June 18, 2011.
 "I'm Into You" became Lopez fifteenth top-ten single in the UK.
 It also charted on the UK R&B Chart where it reached a peak of three.
 The song debuted at number 47 in Switzerland on May 22, 2011.
 After five weeks on the chart it reached a peak of 22 and was certified gold by International Federation of the Phonographic Industry (IFPI) - Switzerland for selling over 15,000 digital copies.
 It was more successful in Norway, where it debuted at its peak of nine and stayed on the chart for total of three weeks.
 In Italy "I'm Into You" peaked at number 14 and was certified gold by Federation of the Italian Music Industry (FIMI) after 15,000 digital copies of the song were sold.

+Also, the song reached the top twenty in several others countries including Finland, Germany Scotland and Spain, top thirty in Belgium, Ireland and Netherlands then top forty in France and Denmark.